-Terra serves 1,500 young parents and their children annually.
+Terra serves approximately 1,000 moms, dads and children annually.
 Over 90 per cent of them live in poverty and have significant needs.
 Most benefit from the ongoing donations that are generously gifted to Terra by the community.
 When donations are received, those donations are directed to those most in need.
 Terra does not match donors to specific families for gift giving.
 Although we appreciate that the community often feels a greater sense of connection to their giving when they are able to choose a specific family, this method does not align to our agency principles and values.
 We believe every family deserves equal opportunity to be supported and reach their goals.

 Terra offers one-to-one support and can provide you with the names of agencies that have housing resources available to the public.
 The housing partnership that Terra has with Brentwood Housing Society is for Terra clients who have been involved with our program for at least 6 months and who have a stable income.
 Terra does not have additional housing resources.